5 Tips to Surviving Group Projects

 5. Ask the professor for help with any issues

 Finally, if your group is struggling and attempts to work it out amongst yourselves have failed, then you can always contact your professor and state your concerns.
 They are there to help and can usually facilitate a solution to the problem.
 Remember, everyone else is just as apprehensive as you are.
 So, take a deep breath, relax, and try to enjoy the experience.

 About the Author

-Melissa is a 39-year-old, soon to be graduate of Utica College.
+Melissa is a 39-year-old, soon to be graduate of Utica College [now known as Utica University].
 She lives and works in upstate NY, near Albany.